NBISweden/workshop-reproducible-research/docs/conda.md

 use Conda as part of their daily work.
 You thus don't need to use these things unless you want to, and you can even skip this part of the lesson if you like!

-### Managing python versions
+### Managing Python versions

-With Conda it's possible to keep several different versions of python on your computer at the same time, and switching between these versions is very easy.
+With Conda it's possible to keep several different versions of Python on your computer at the same time, and switching between these versions is very easy.
-However, a single Conda environment can only contain one version of python.
+However, a single Conda environment can only contain one version of Python.

-#### Your current python installation
+#### Your current Python installation

-The Conda base environment has its own version of python installed.
+The Conda base environment has its own version of Python installed.
 When you open a terminal (after having installed Conda on your system) this base environment is activated by default (as evidenced by `(base)` prepended to your prompt).
-You can check what python version is installed in this environment by running `python --version`.
-To see the exact path to the python executable type `which python`.
+You can check what Python version is installed in this environment by running `python --version`.
+To see the exact path to the Python executable type `which python`.

-In addition to this your computer may already have python installed in a separate (system-wide) location outside of the Conda installation.
+In addition to this your computer may already have Python installed in a separate (system-wide) location outside of the Conda installation.
 To see if that is the case type `conda deactivate` until your prompt is not prepended with a Conda environment name.
 Then type `which python`.
-If a path was printed to the terminal (*e.g.* `/usr/bin/python`) that means some python version is already installed in that location.
+If a path was printed to the terminal (*e.g.* `/usr/bin/python`) that means some Python version is already installed in that location.
 Check what version it is by typing `python --version`.

-Now activate the base Conda environment again by typing `conda activate` (or the equivalent `conda activate base`) then check the python installation path and version using `which` and `python --version` as above.
+Now activate the base Conda environment again by typing `conda activate` (or the equivalent `conda activate base`) then check the Python installation path and version using `which` and `python --version` as above.
 See the difference?
 When you activate a Conda environment your `$PATH` variable is updated so that when you call `python` (or any other program) the system first searches the directory of the currently active environment.

-#### Different python versions
+#### Different Python versions

-When you create a new Conda environment you can choose to install a specific version of python in that environment as well.
-As an example, create an environment containing python version `3.5` by running:
+When you create a new Conda environment you can choose to install a specific version of Python in that environment as well.
+As an example, create an environment containing Python version `3.5` by running:

 ```bash
 conda create -n py35 python=3.5